samuelpsmith/CD-MCD/README.md

 ### Configuration Files

-The script uses two configuration files:
+The script uses one configuration file and an optional database:

 1. `config.json`: General configuration for the script.
-2. `abs_data.json`: Contains concentration and pathlength data for the absorption files.
+2. `processing_db.db` Database for storing sample parameters such as magnetic field strength and concentration.

 #### Example `config.json`